Digital identity is the online persona you create and use to interact with the world. It includes your name, email address, social...

 Cardano (ADA) is a public, open-source blockchain for building and running smart contracts and other decentralized protocols.
 Cardano seeks to address scalability, interoperability, and sustainability issues that plagued the earlier generations.
 The Cardano blockchain offers smart contracts which allow the creation of decentralized applications and protocols.

 Cardano’s philosophy differentiates itself based on its blockchain project.
-It has unique design principles, engineering best practices, creating avenues for continued exploration to achieve its goals.
+It has unique design principles and employs engineering best practices, creating avenues for continued exploration to achieve its goals.
 It is an open-source project that has been gaining traction since its introduction.

 Charles Hoskinson, the co-founder of Ethereum (ETH), is the brain behind the creation of Cardano.
 He saw the need for improvement in blockchain activity.
 Hoskinson leveraged his mathematics background to develop a standardized blockchain.
 Subsequently, he connected to a like-minded Jeremy Wood, his co-worker at Ethereum, interested in an improved blockchain and Smart Contract platform.
 The duo founded Cardano in 2015 and pushed the project to where it is today.

-Aside from the founders, there are several stakeholders to the project.
-They include Cardano Foundation, a nonprofit organization acting as a custodial for the entire project to help market and ensure the security of the blockchain.
-Further, IOHK is one of the major stakeholders.
-Charles Hoskinson and Jeremy Wood founded this company in 2015 as a research and development company that has helped with the design and engineering of the Cardano blockchain.
-Embargo company acts as a large funding entity to support Cardano and assist with its development financially.
+Cardano Foundation is a nonprofit organization acting as a custodian for the entire project to help market and ensure the security of the blockchain.
+It is responsible for helping to grow the Cardano community by encouraging adoption and participation.
+IOHK is another major stakeholder.
+Charles Hoskinson and Jeremy Wood founded this company in 2015 as a research and development company that helped with the design and engineering of the Cardano blockchain.
+Further, the Emurgo company is a venture capital firm that acts as a large funding entity to support Cardano and assist with its development financially.

 Meanwhile, Hoskinson and Wood are the masterminds and major stakeholders behind the core principles and smart contract platform that make up Cardano.
 They do not own or operate the Cardano blockchain.

 Cardano brings a new standard in technology, open and inclusive, to challenge the old and activate a new age of sustainable, globally distributed innovation.
-It builds a better future – secure, sustainable, and governable by the many – we have taken the road less traveled.
+It builds a better future – secure, sustainable, and governable by the many.
 It is a blockchain platform with unparalleled performance that supports global applications, systems, and real-life business use cases.

-The second layer protocol is the Cardano Computational Layer (CCL).
-It is the backbone of the blockchain, which makes the running of smart contracts possible, as it ensures security, compliance and allows advanced functionality.
+Cardano Computational Layer (CCL) is powered by a proof-of-stake (PoS) algorithm called Ouroboros.
+Ouroboros eliminates the need for energy-intensive mining rigs and allows for a more equitable distribution of rewards.
+Cardano also uses a new programming language called Plutus, specifically designed for writing smart contracts.
+CCL is the backbone of the blockchain, which makes the running of smart contracts possible, as it ensures security, and compliance and allows advanced functionality.

 The Cardano open source code is written using Haskell, a universally recognized and secure programming language.
 This layer operates separately from the settlement layer to afford flexibility if the need for changes arises.
 Its off-chain protocol allows it to offer greater data storage flexibility and an access model that lets users create customized rules when validating transactions.

-Goguen also sees improvements to the core Cardano offering.
-Most significantly, the addition of a multi-currency ledger extends the usefulness of Cardano even further, enabling users to create new natively supported tokens.
+Goguen also saw improvements to the core Cardano offering.
+Most significantly, the addition of a multi-currency ledger extended the usefulness of Cardano even further, enabling users to create new natively supported tokens.

 In contrast to other blockchain projects where miners vote and decide on changes to the protocol, in Cardano, its ADA token holders do that.